- Is Articulate 360 worth it?

 What’s the e-learning heroes community?

 The e-learning heroes community is Articulate 360’s forum for instructional designers.
-Truly meaningful community development is notoriously difficult, even more so when it’s web based.
-So Articulate have done a great job with their e-learning heroes space as it’s a great place to get inspiration, share your work, and connect with other instructional designers.
+Truly meaningful community development is notoriously difficult, even more so when it’s web-based.
+So Articulate has done a great job with its e-learning heroes space, as it’s a great place to get inspiration, share your work, and connect with other instructional designers.

 The community is very active and has a lot of members.
 New threads are posted daily, and people are always happy to help each other.